2025 Toronto pub shooting

 On March 7, 2025, 12 people were wounded in a shooting at the Piper Arms Pub, a local pub in the Scarborough district of Toronto, Ontario, Canada.
 Three masked gunmen carried out the attacks during the pub's opening night just after 10:30 p.m.
 EST.

 Toronto Police superintendent Paul McIntyre said two gunmen had handguns, and one had a semi-automatic sporting rifle.

 Shooting

-During the opening night of the Piper Arms Pub on the evening of March 7, 2025, three masked gunmen entered the pub and "opened fire indiscriminately on the people sitting inside."
+During the opening night of the Piper Arms Pub on the evening of March 7, 2025, three masked gunmen entered the pub with an AK-47 style carbine and handguns, while they "opened fire indiscriminately on the people sitting inside."
 The shooting was reported at 10:39 pm EST. The suspects then entered a vehicle and drove away.

 Victims

 The shooting left 12 people injured.
 9 victims were struck by gunfire, including an off-duty TTC bus driver, who was shot six times in the legs and groin, while three were injured by other means including by flying glass.
 No injuries have been reported to be life threatening, but some were described as "life-altering".